shellieD/dont-step-in-the-poo/README.md

 * Where a 'y' or 'n' is accepted as input I have tested with other string combinations, such as other letters or numbers, symbols and no input.
 No issues were uncovered here and the input validation was working as expected.

 * Where an integer between 0 and 8 (not including 8) is expected, I have tested using a strings, numbers greater than 7, letters, symbols and no input.
-An issue was identified and fixed here and this is discussed in further details in the 'Issues' section.
+No issues were uncovered here and the input validaiton was working as expected.

 The app was deployed early on Heroku so I could see the final output as this differs from what is seen when running the program in the IDE.
 This meant I was able to make changes to the styling as I went along to ensure the best possible user experience was achieved.